bradygerndt/bradyterm/README.markdown

-# Resizable Terminal + shell.js css
+# Terminal resume example
+Example of Jquery terminal used to create a terminal containing resume and portfolio information.

-A Pen created on CodePen.io.
+Adapted from an example shell on CodePen.io.
 Original URL: [https://codepen.io/jcubic/pen/WZvYGj](https://codepen.io/jcubic/pen/WZvYGj).